monarchwadia/ragged/documentation/docs/quickstart.md

 sidebar_position: 1
 ---

-# What is ragged?
+# Ragged: the easy, casual, full-stack LLM library.

+`ragged` simplifies the usage of Large Language Models (LLMs).
+It offers an easy-to-use interface that supports both promise-based and event-driven inference.

+## Why ragged?

+LLMs currently offer non-standard APIs. `ragged` simplifies APIs for the frontend and backend by exposing a common interface that will eventually work across all LLMs.

+## Roadmap

-`ragged` is a set of streamlined functions aimed at simplifying the usage of Large Language Models (LLMs).
-It offers an easy-to-use interface supporting both promise-based and event-driven inference, allowing for quick integration into applications utilizing LLMs.
-Currently in development, `ragged` is designed to provide a unified facade for interacting with various LLM APIs, including OpenAI and Anthropic, supporting diverse interaction patterns like text-to-text, speech-to-text, text-to-speech, text-to-image, and image-to-text.
+Currently in development, `ragged` is designed to provide a unified facade for interacting with various LLM APIs, including OpenAI, Cohere, and Anthropic, supporting diverse interaction patterns like text-to-text, speech-to-text, text-to-speech, text-to-image, and image-to-text.

-# Why ragged?

-Developed from a need to address repetitive implementations across LLM APIs, `ragged` aims to simplify the use of streaming (and non-streaming) LLM APIs for developers in both frontend and backend environments.
-Its core philosophy is to eliminate the complexities commonly associated with managing and configuring multiple LLM services.
+## Expect breaking API changes

+Ragged is in its early stages.
+Expect breaking API changes frequently at this point.

 # Quickstart